cylc/cylc-doc/src/7-to-8/major-changes/before-you-start.rst

    ..
 TODO reference to how to write platforms page

-If you have a Cylc 7 workflow where tasks submit jobs to remote hosts Cylc 8 will attempt to find a platform which matches the task specfication.
+If you have a Cylc 7 workflow where tasks submit jobs to remote hosts Cylc 8 will attempt to find a platform which matches the task specification.

 .. important::